-The Erickson Graduate Fellowship in Law and History is made possible by a generous gift from Kristine S. Erickson (Law, class of 1972) and Ronald A. Erickson (Law, class of 1960).
-The Fellowship for 2012 will support summer research in legal history by a University of Minnesota law student or graduate student in History or a related field.
-The Fellow will be expected to present from his/her summer research at the Legal History Workshop in Fall 2012/Spring 2013 and to participate in the activities of the Program in Law and History for the 2012-13 academic year.
+The Erickson Graduate Fellowship in Law and History is made possible by a generous gift from Kristine S. Erickson (’72) and Ronald A. Erickson (’60).
+The Fellowship for 2014 will support summer research in legal history by a University of Minnesota law student or graduate student in History or a related field.
+The Fellow will be expected to present from his/her summer research at the Legal History Workshop in Spring 2015 and to participate in the activities of the Program in Law and History for the 2014-15 academic year.
 The Fellowship provides a summer stipend of $4,000 and up to $500 for research expenses.

 Eligibility: Applicants must be currently enrolled in either the Law School or a graduate program in the College of Liberal Arts at the University of Minnesota.
 Students receiving other University of Minnesota fellowships during the period are ineligible, as are students holding summer teaching appointments.

 1) 1-2 page research proposal (single-spaced, 12 point, Times New Roman), including a specific description of the project’s significance for legal history, the work the student will accomplish for the summer, and the expected outcome of the summer’s work (e.g., conference paper, scholarly article, dissertation chapter, etc.);

 2) a curriculum vitae;